Power Hungry Processing: Watts Driving the Cost of AI Deployment?: Results

 \subsection{Task-specific model analysis}

 We start by analyzing the degree of variability in terms of the energy cost of ML models specifically trained for a variety of tasks.
 Table~\ref{table:tasks-energy} shows each of the ten tasks that we analyzed as well as the mean energy used across all models for 1,000 inferences and its standard deviation.
-We can see that classification tasks for both images and text are on the lower end of the spectrum in terms of emissions (ranging between 0.002 and 0.007 kWh for 1,000 inferences), whereas generative tasks such as text generation and summarization use, on average, over 10 times more energy for the same number of inferences (around 0.05 kWh hours for 1,000 inferences), and multimodal tasks such as image captioning and image generation are on the highest end of the spectrum (0.06-2.9 kWh hours for 1,000 inferences).
+We can see that classification tasks for both images and text are on the lower end of the spectrum in terms of emissions (ranging between 0.002 and 0.007 kWh for 1,000 inferences), whereas generative tasks such as text generation and summarization use, on average, over 10 times more energy for the same number of inferences (around 0.05 kWh for 1,000 inferences), and multimodal tasks such as image captioning and image generation are on the highest end of the spectrum (0.06-2.9 kWh for 1,000 inferences).
 Text-based tasks are, all things considered, more energy-efficient than image-based tasks, with image classification requiring less energy (median of 0.0068 kWh for 1,000 inferences) than image generation (1.35 kWh) and, conversely, text generation (0.042 KwH) requiring more than text classification (0.0023 kWh).
-For comparison, charging the average smartphone requires 0.012 kWh of energy~\footnote{See \url{https://www.epa.gov/energy/greenhouse-gases-equivalencies-calculator-calculations-and-references\#smartphones}}, which means that the most efficient text generation model uses as much energy as 16\% of a full smartphone charge for 1,000 inferences, whereas the least efficient image generation model uses as much energy as 950 smartphone charges (11.49 kWh), or nearly 1 charge per image generation, although there is also a large variation between image generation models, depending on the size of image that they generate.
+For comparison, charging the average smartphone requires 0.022 kWh of energy~\cite{EPA2024}, which means that the most efficient text generation model uses as much energy as 9\% of a full smartphone charge for 1,000 inferences, whereas the least efficient image generation model uses as much energy as 522 smartphone charges (11.49 kWh), or around half a charge per image generation~\footnote{Before January 2024, the \href{https://web.archive.org/web/20230903042020/https://www.epa.gov/energy/greenhouse-gases-equivalencies-calculator-calculations-and-references}{EPA website} estimated a smartphone charge to consume 0.012 kWh of energy, which was the number used for comparisons in an earlier version of this study.}, although there is also a large variation between image generation models, depending on the size of image that they generate.